Psychtoolbox-3/psychtoolbox-3.github.com/platform-differences.markdown

 ### Eyelink toolbox

-A functional implementation of the Eyelink toolbox is included in the Psychhardware folder of PTB for all operating systems.
+A functional implementation of the Eyelink toolbox is included in the `PsychHardware` folder of PTB for all operating systems.
 It is reported to work well, although it's not polished yet, e.g., the documentation and some of the demos are not yet updated and cleaned in all parts.
 You must install the runtime libraries from SR - Research on your system for this to work.
 They come bundled with your Eyelink and are also downloadable from their website.
-As of October 2012, there seems to be no support for Eyelink on 64-Bit Windows systems, ie., Eyelink will not work with 64-Bit Matlab.
+As of October 2012, there seems to be no support for Eyelink on 64-Bit Windows systems, i.e., Eyelink will not work with 64-Bit Matlab.
 This limitation is imposed on us by SR-Research's lack of support.